frank26080115/Bones-3D-Printer/ordered_lessons/lesson8.md

 Which would be fine.
 It's not about how much voltage is going into the stepper motor driver chip, it's all about how much current that chip is outputting.

-Remember how I guessed that each stepper motor uses 5W?
-I simply multiplied 1.7A by 2.9V which gave me 4.9W
+Remember how I guessed that each stepper motor uses 10W?
+I simply multiplied 1.7A by 2.9V which gave me 4.9W, and each motor has two coils.

 ## Temperature Sensors